alpesh12/flutter_test/README.md

 Using Flutter Doctor command you can check setup is properly done or not.

-After sucuessfully sdk setup open the flutter project.
+After successfully sdk setup open the flutter project.

 'flutter pub get' using this command you can get all the neccessary dependencies.